Quantcast

 IT managers have indeed placed importance on energy-efficient technology, but the percentage of IT managers buying new equipment that meets energy efficiency standards was only 39 percent in 2010.
 That figure is up from 26 percent in 2009, but it is still low.

-A counterpoint to CDW’s study: a new study says that there’s a “fertile ground” for green IT products and services, and that almost three quarters of companies asked considered energy conservation a top priority in choosing what IT companies with which to work.
+A counterpoint to CDW’s study: a new CompTIA study says that there’s a “fertile ground” for green IT products and services, and that almost three quarters of companies asked considered energy conservation a top priority in choosing what IT companies with which to work.

-and frequently discuss the progress they’ve made in making their computers and other products more environmentally sustainable.
-But a new study gives both computer makers a rap on the knuckles for running dirty clouds.
-According to the environmental watchdog’s report on major data centres, comes in dead last, with a 6.7 per cent “clean energy” rating, and 54.5 of its data centre power coming from coal.
+Apple and HP frequently discuss the progress they’ve made in making their computers and other products more environmentally sustainable.
+But a new Greenpeace study gives both computer makers a rap on the knuckles for running dirty clouds.
+According to the environmental watchdog’s report on major data centres, Apple comes in dead last, with a 6.7 per cent “clean energy” rating, and 54.5 of its data centre power coming from coal.
 HP doesn’t fare much better, coming in at 9.9 per cent clean power and 49.4 per cent coal dependency.
-And Big Blue isn’t exactly “big green” in this department at 10.9 per cent clean and 51.6 per cent goal, respectively. !
+And Big Blue isn’t exactly “big green” in this department at 10.9 per cent clean and 51.6 per cent goal, respectively.
+Yahoo!
 Ranks among the clearnest of the data centre giants, using almost 56 per cent clean energy, with coal accounting for just over 18 per cent of its electricity, while rival Google also fares well, coming in at 36.4 clean and 34.7 per cent coal.

 Cnet News offers a timely analysis of all the ways technology can help fight the green fight, but tempers it with some thoughts on the big question behind that – how soon can the cavalry arrive?